w33zl/FS22_CustomTrafficSystem/README.md

 ## USAGE:
-1. Rename the file 'disabled_customTrafficSystem.xml' to 'customTrafficSystem.xml', the file is found in the 'modSettings/FS22_000_CustomTrafficSystem' folder found in your MyDocuments/MyGames/FarmingSimulator2022 folder.
+1. Rename the file `disabled_customTrafficSystem.xml` to `customTrafficSystem.xml`, the file is found in the `modSettings/FS22_000_CustomTrafficSystem` folder found in your `MyDocuments/MyGames/FarmingSimulator2022` folder.
-2. Edit the <vehicle filename="..." /> XML nodes with your custom traffic (a copy of a default car from the base game is included as an example)
+2. Edit the `<vehicle filename="..." />` XML nodes with your custom traffic (a copy of a default car from the base game is included as an example)
 3. Add references to the vehicles you want to include in your traffic system
 4. Enable the mod and enjoy!